axzxs2001/AOTReflection/README_en.md

 }
 ```

-**Explanation: The implementation is based on the MiniAPI AOT template locally.**
+**Explanation: This example is implemented based on the AOT template of MiniAPI.**

 ## AOTReflectionGenerator.Attribute
 1. In an AOT project, install the AOTReflectionGenerator.Attribute and AOTReflectionHelper.Attribute attributes.